thiagofborn/distributed-tracing-app-loganalytics/README.md

 # Distributed tracing Using Functions and Log Analytics

 This document represents a proof of concept.
-All the "package" transit needs to be traceable.
+All the "packages" transit needs to be traceable.
 A producer generates data that is stored in a storage account.
 The storage account has a queue container.
 The queue container triggers a function that pushes the content to API Management.
 The API Management then posts the data to a backend Rest API server and writes the operations logs to an Azure Event Hubs.
 A function is triggered by the Azure Event Hubs' event and posts the log data to Azure Log Analytics as a custom log.